agreshdoshi/ERMSolution/Readme.md

 #### Source Repository:

 -  [https://github.com/agreshdoshi/ERMSolution](https://github.com/agreshdoshi/ERMSolution) - Rest API.
 Main App.
--  [https://github.com/agreshdoshi/ERMTest](https://github.com/agreshdoshi/ERMTest) - This holds the Azure Factory Data and its deployment template in Azure Resource Manager.
+-  [https://github.com/agreshdoshi/ERMTest](https://github.com/agreshdoshi/ERMTest) - OBSOLETE - This holds the Azure Factory Data and its deployment template in Azure Resource Manager.
+-  [https://github.com/agreshdoshi/ERMTOULPDataFactory](https://github.com/agreshdoshi/ERMTOULPDataFactory) - This holds the Azure Factory Data and its deployment template in Azure Resource Manager.
 -  [https://github.com/agreshdoshi/SampleMeeterApp](https://github.com/agreshdoshi/SampleMeeterApp) - This is just a SampleApp source code in Angular.
 This is not for assessment purpose.
 However, It shows on how the service is invoked.

 #### Front End: